TommyX12/tommyx-vimrc/README.md

 * Make sure all directories appearing in the variables are available (especially the ones for temporary files).

-5. Launch Vim, ignore the errors, and run `:PluginInstall`, then quit Vim.
+5. Launch Vim, run `:PluginInstall`, then quit Vim.

+6. Remove `let g:plugins_not_installed = 1` from your own vimrc.

-6. Install YCM by following the instructions [here](https://github.com/Valloric/YouCompleteMe#installation).
+7. Install YCM by following the instructions [here](https://github.com/Valloric/YouCompleteMe#installation).